View basket (0 items $0.00)

 Below are our favorite poses to use when preparing beginning yoga students for Warrior 2.
 Read below to find out why we chose these yoga poses.

 1. Bound Angle Pose

 Baddha Konasana will prepare the muscles of the outer and inner hips for the external rotation needed to properly practice Warrior 2.
-Placing support under the hips create space for a longer spine - especially for those with a tighter lower body.
+Placing support under the hips creates space for a longer spine - especially for those with a tighter lower body.
 Blocks or rolled up blankets under the outer thighs can also be of benefit to tighter bodies.

 Practice the action of the feet, legs and spine in Tadasana - the alignment and actions of each body part will translate later to Warrior 2.